encarsia/encarsia.github.io/posts/mimicry-make-mate-taste-like-gnome-shell.rst

 It is possible to integrate functionalities known from GNOME Shell into MATE turning it into a fast hybrid GTK+ desktop.

 My MATE setup is a GNOME Shell copy.
 A good one but still.
-I have not decided yet if I want to live without the hot corner and I'd love to see Marco support headerbars.
+I have not decided yet if I want to live without the hot corner and I'd love to see Marco support headerbars and improved multi-monitor setups.